Priorities

 26 March 2024

-I have this sticky note stuck to the side of my monitor.
+I have this note stuck to the side of my monitor.

-It’s a useful reminder when I’m trying to decide between a gazillion different things I could (and probably should) be doing at this precise moment.
+It’s a useful reminder when I’m trying to decide between the myriad different things I could (and probably should) be doing at any moment.

 It goes like this: